UJDuran/milestoneOne_T6/Specification.md

 Users click on option "Cancel"

 ##### Alternate Sequences
-•	Users change their mind, or they click on delete an account by mistake o	System prompts the user to confirm o	User click cancel
+1)	Users change their mind, or they click on delete an account by mistake
+a)	System prompts the user to confirm
+b)	User click cancel (No)

 ##### Alternate Postconditions
 Users still have an account to log in.